The course is called Mandatory Leader Training Workshop.

 It was Team A vs Team B.

-Arms and elbows pressed into my back and I groaned as palms pressed hard into my hips, no doubt for leverage as they hoisted up one of their more nervous team mates.
+Arms and elbows press into my back and I groan as their palms pressed hard into my hips, no doubt for leverage as they carefully hoist up the more nervous teammates.
+I feel like a mistreated horse.

 Exercise 3: Building Trust in the Workplace